jovanaMilicevic/C_languages/README.md

 # C_languages
 C++ and C#
-Instructions for projekat_1
-In case you want to log in as administrator username is: jovana and password is: nrt119

 Instructions how to run projekat_2
 I made it in Visual Studio 2019 and the database is in the folder under the name "tvpbaza.mdb".
 The string connection path is not relative so it needs to be added manually